SmartterHealth/Virtual-Rounding/README.md

 4. Upload SetupMeetingsFlow.zip
 5. Update all variables (more details to be added here soon)

+## Meeting Updating

+Since meeting links can only last for 24 hours, we will use Power Automate to create new ones and update the SharePoint lists every 24 hours.
+Please check back here soon for the details of this flow.

 # Security Controls

 ## Mobile Device Management